satya77/CQE_Evaluation/README.md

 ```
 ### Prerequisites
 Make sure you have Python 3.9 and spaCy 3.0.9 installed.
-Visit the [CQE](https://github.com/vivkaz/CQE) repository for instruction to install CQE.
+Visit the [CQE](https://github.com/vivkaz/CQE) repository for instructions to install CQE.
 You also need to install some additional python packages for the evaluation.
 Run
 ```
 pip install -r requirements.txt